alicolville/Weight-Tracker/readme.txt

 = 5.1.5 =

+    * Improvement: Prompt to login text when [wlt-form] is in target mode has been modified to remove reference to weight entry.
     * Improvement: Added additional text to display whether the measurements are optional or mandatory.
     * Improvement: Added a license check to be performed on software update.
     * Bug fix: Fixed a typo in a Progress Bar error message.